civboot/civlua/lib/pkg/README.md

 ## Why?
 Because `LUA_PATH` is clumsy and annoying.
-Luarocks is awesome, but it doens't solve local path management.
+Luarocks is awesome, but it doesn't solve local path management.
 Also, `rockspec` is very opinionated on file names and I wanted a way to auto generate the `.rockspec` files.